Colorectal Polyps: Diagnosis and Treatment

 Get Care from TGH Experts

 The gastroenterologists at Tampa General Hospital’s Endoscopy Center are skilled in the diagnosis and treatment of colorectal polyps.
 Our patients are our priority and we create personalized treatment plans based on each patient’s condition, overall health and other factors.
-That’s just one reason why in 2020-2021, TGH was ranked #24 on America’s Best Hospitals for Gastroenterology and GI Surgery list and recognized as the Best Florida Hospital for Gastroenterology & GI Surgery by U.S. News & World Report.
+That’s just one reason why Tampa General Hospital is recognized by U.S. News & World Report as one of the nation's best hospitals and highest ranked in Florida for Gastroenterology & GI Surgery.

 Use Tampa General Hospital’s Physician Finder to find a gastroenterologist or call 1-800-833-3627.